MicrosoftDocs/azure-devops-docs/docs/report/powerbi/overview.md

    Power BI can execute OData queries.
 OData queries are powerful and can filter and aggregate data before returning it to Power BI.
    :::column-end:::
    :::column span="2":::
-   **This is the recommended method**, except for simpler reports on Boards data.
+   **We recommend this method**, except for simpler reports on Boards data.
 It requires you to write OData queries, which is similar to writing SQL queries.
 You can review several [sample reports](sample-odata-overview.md) to help you get started.
    :::column-end:::
 :::row-end:::
 :::row:::